Full Form of MDS:

 Master of Dental Surgery

-MDS Full Form is Master of Dental Surgery.
+Full Form of MDS is Master of Dental Surgery.
 MDS is an Advanced Post Graduation Dentistry Course.
 Dentistry is a branch of medicine that purely deals with the anatomy, growth, and diseases of the teeth.
 In India, there are two most popular professional courses, namely: Engineering and Medical Courses.
 This craze among young aspirants and parents is based on the fact that these fields offer some of the most lucrative opportunities in and outside India.
 What more, there are prestigious institutions offering such courses that have attained international recognition and ensure maximum excellence for their students.

 Medical science witnesses the highest number of candidates in national and state level entrance examinations in the country.
 It is one of the most widely acknowledged professional fields in the country and hence, the craze that we have talked about.
 There are varieties of courses that are available in medical science and each of them provides unique insights into different aspects of medical science.